2020555642rahul/Inventory-Management-System/README.md

 # Inventory-Management-System
-Inventory Management System Using Python in
+Inventory Management System Using Python in Google Colaboratory